-This shortened version of the Australian Dressage Rules contains the rules most pertinent to Para equestrian Competitions.
-Note that the rules in their entirety as per the full rulebook apply at all times.
+This shortened version of the Australian Dressage Rules contains the rules most pertinent to PARA-EQUESTRIAN Competitions.
+Note that the rules in their entirety as per the full rulebook always apply.

-Effective 1 January 2020
+Effective 1 January 2021

 CLEAN VERSION

 The Equestrian Australia National Dressage Rules may also be found on the Equestrian Australia website: www.equestrian.org.au